-- 1. Place a spring and a ball on the scene clicking the appropriate icons of the object toolbar. - 2.
-Select both the spring and the ball at the same time, and click on the (Link to...) icon.
+- 1. Place a spring and a ball Ball on the scene clicking the appropriate icons of the object toolbar. - 2.
+Select both the spring and the ball at the same time, and click on the 2 (Link to...) icon.
 This links the spring to the ball.
-Note that you can select two objects at the same time by selecting the first then clicking on the second while the CTRL button is pressed on the keyboard. - 3.
+Note that you can select two objects at the same time by selecting the first then clicking on the second while the CTRL button is pressed on the keyboard.
+Another way to link a spring to an object, to click and hold down the left mouse button at the end of the spring , then move the cursor to the object.
+When the left button of the mouse is released, the spring links to the object. - 3.
 To set the parameters of the spring, double-click on it and work within the Properties Window that appears.
 Set the Stiffness of the force to 35N/m, and the unstrained length to 0.4 m. - 4.
 Change the Location page of the properties window by clicking on the (Location) icon.
-Adjust the z component of position of the spring to 0.8 m.
+Adjust the z component of position of the spring to 0.8 m. - 5.
+Place the ball under the spring and lift the ball up.
+You can do this by pressing down the

-- 5. Place the ball under the spring and lift the ball up.
-You can do this by pressing down the (move up/down) icon.
-This constrains the ball movement to up and down only. - 6.
-Go to the inertia page of the properties window and set the mass of the ball to 0.5kg. - 7.
-Start the simulation by pressing down the button.
+(move up/down) icon.
+This constrains the ball movement to up and down only.

+- 6. Go to the inertia page of the properties window and set the mass of the ball to 0.5kg. - 7.
+Start the simulation by pressing down the Run button.